What can you do to keep your pet safe this summer?

 If your pooch hasn’t had a vet visit lately, it is important to start there.

 - Up to date vaccinations, deworming and anti-parasitic medications that protect against ticks/lice are an important first step before heading out.
-Although not very common, cases of rabies have been documented in Alberta, and is still a risk.
-Having a dog up to date on vaccines not only protects them, but aids in disease prevention and supports public health.
+Although not very common, cases of rabies have been documented in Alberta and are still a risk.
+Having a dog up to date on vaccines not only protects them but aids in disease prevention and supports public health.
 Ticks have become more and more prevalent in Alberta, and although Lyme disease is uncommon here, ticks are a nuisance to us and our pets.

 - Rabies vaccinations are also very important if you are crossing the border into the United States.
 If you are headed down south this summer, first call the clinic to double check your pet is up to date with vaccines.
 We can print/email/fax the vaccine certificate to you that the border requires.